-Together with their Project Design and Development module, this module is intended to prepare BA Theatre and Film Production Design students for independent practice, entry into the professional workplace, or for higher studies.
+Together with their Design and Development module (DN6001), this module is intended to prepare Theatre and Film Production Design students for independent practice, entry into the professional workplace, or for higher studies.

-A negotiated and approved proposal will confirm the individual project.
-This could be an ‘in-house’ production in conjunction with performance students, an internal film studies project, a self-generated installation or performance or an external production.
+A negotiated and approved proposal will confirm your individual project.
+This could be an ‘in-house’ production in conjunction with the module Production: Performance and Practice (SM6P04), an internal film studies project, a self-generated installation or performance or an external production.

-The module asks students to evidence self-management of the project in respect of planning, monitoring, recording and evaluation.
-The module will ensure that students critique and reflect upon their own work and that they understand their position in the creative sector.
+The module will ensure that you critique and reflect upon your own work and that you understand your position in your creative sector.

 Prior learning requirements